astropenguin/demo-flake8-black/README.md

 $ pipenv install --dev
 ```

-Note that the following examples are assumed to be run in a virtual environment created by Pipenv.
+Note that the following examples are assumed to be run in a virtual environment created by Pipenv:

 ```bash
 $ pipenv shell # enter a virtual environment